NunuMarie3000/readingnotes201/readingnotes6-8wednesday.md

 (Answers *MUST* be formatted as unordered list)

 1. **What is a function in Javascript?**
-	 -a hunk of reusuable code
+	 - a hunk of reusuable code

 2. **What are parameters in a Javascript function?**
 	- stand ins for what the function should take in to use